hashicorp/terraform-provider-azurerm/website/docs/r/subnet.html.markdown

 * `route_table_id` - (Optional) The ID of the Route Table to associate with the subnet.

 * `service_endpoints` - (Optional) The list of Service endpoints to associate with the subnet.
 Possible values include: `Microsoft.Storage`, `Microsoft.Sql`.

+* `delegations` - (Optional) The list of `delegation` blocks to associate with subnet.

+---
+A `delegation` block supports the following:
+* `name` (Required) The name of delegation.
+* `service_delegation` (Required) A service delegation block.

+---
+A `service_delegation` block supports the following:
+* `service_name` The name of service.
+Possible values include: `Microsoft.ContainerInstance/containerGroups`.
+* `actions` The list of actions.
+Possible values include: `Microsoft.Network/virtualNetworks/subnets/action`.

+Please follow the [list-available-delegations](https://docs.microsoft.com/en-us/cli/azure/network/vnet/subnet?view=azure-cli-latest#az-network-vnet-subnet-list-available-delegations) to get delegation information.

 ## Attributes Reference